Pema Choden Tshering

-Pema Choden Tshering is a Bhutanese footballer who plays as a forward for the Bhutan women's national football team and Thimphu City Women's FC.
+Pema Choden Tshering is a Bhutanese footballer who plays as a forward for the Bhutan women's national football team and Thimphu City.
 She is currently the captain of Bhutan.

 Early life

 She was born to Hishey Tshering, the president of Thimphu City FC.

 Career

 She has served as head of women's football of Bhutan Football Federation.

 She was the first person to score a hat trick for Bhutan women's national team, in a 4-2 friendly win against Saudi Arabia.

 Style of play

 She has been described as "an all-rounder player who plays in midfield".